Mount Pulag

 Mount Pulag (Bundok Pulag; Bantay Pulag) is Luzon's highest peak at 2928 m above sea level, third-highest mountain in the Philippines, and the 26th-highest peak of an island on Earth.

-It is second-most prominent mountain in the Philippines, it is a dormant volcano.
+It is second-most prominent mountain in the Philippines.
 Located on the triple border of the provinces of Benguet, Ifugao, and Nueva Vizcaya, the borders meet at the mountain's peak.
 Mount Pulag is third highest next to Mount Apo and Mount Dulang-dulang.